SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-478-0-microservice-manifest-advanced-validation.md

 ticket: MTM-59087
 version: 10.20.478.0
 ---
-You can extend the Cumulocity IoT platform with customer-specific functionality by deploying microservices.
-The application manifest provides the necessary settings to manage microservice instances and the application deployment within the Cumulocity IoT platform.
-Some settings, such as httpGet, exec, and tcpSocket of type Probe, align with items in the Kubernetes PodSpec.
+The {{< product-c8y-iot >}} platform can be extended with customer-specific functionality by deploying microservices.
+The application manifest provides the necessary settings to manage microservice instances and the application deployment within {{< product-c8y-iot >}}.
+Some settings, such as HttpGet, exec, and TCPSocket of type Probe, align with items in the Kubernetes PodSpec.
 For security reasons, there is now a check on upload to ensure these settings do not contain line feed characters.